![]() |

 For more details contact

 German Manufacturers of plastic tramcar models.
 There are two and four axle versions of trams and trailers.
 Models have appeared representing cars from Dusseldorf, Ulm, Reutlingen, Nuremberg and many others.
-There are models currently available, though production and supply is erratic.
+The production has now ceased but some can still be obtained fom KW Trams.

 Based in Cologne (Köln), Rolf Hafke is a German distributor of books and model trams.
 He has commissioned several Cologne and Bonn limited edition models from Halling.
 He stocks tram models from other suppliers.